Allan Slutsky

-Allan Slutsky, also known by his pen name, Dr. Licks, (born May 5, 1952 in Philadelphia, Pennsylvania) is an American arranger, guitarist, music producer, and historian.
-He won a Grammy Award in 2002 for Best Compilation Soundtrack Album for a Motion Picture, Television or Other Visual Media.
+Allan Slutsky, also known by his pen name, Dr. Licks, (born c.
+1952) is an American music arranger, producer, guitarist and historian.
+He has authored several books including biographies on musicians James Jamerson and Bobby Rydell.
+He is the winner of a Grammy Award for Best Compilation Soundtrack Album for a Motion Picture, Television or Other Visual Media.

-Biography
+Life and career

-Slutsky studied music at Temple University.
+Slutsky was born in Philadelphia, Pennsylvania.
+He studied music at Temple University.
 He went on to pursue guitar studies at the Berklee College of Music in Boston and graduated in 1978.

-Slutsky went to Philadelphia and began transcribing music under the name "Dr. Licks."
+After college, Slutsky returned to Philadelphia and began transcribing music under the name "Dr. Licks".
+He has authored several instructional and method books.

-Slutsky wrote the book Standing in the Shadows of Motown profiling the life of The Funk Brothers bass guitarist James Jamerson in 1987.
+Slutsky wrote the 1989 book Standing in the Shadows of Motown, which profiles the life of the Funk Brothers' bass guitarist James Jamerson.
 The book went on to win the Rolling Stone/BMI Ralph J. Gleason Music Book Award in 1989.
+Slutsky coauthored the 2016 book Bobby Rydell: Teen Idol on the Rocks, a biography of Bobby Rydell and coauthored by Rydell.

-Slutsky produced the documentary Standing in the Shadows of Motown, released in 2002.
-The film expanded the scope to cover The Funk Brothers group of musicians as a whole.
-The film won two Grammy Awards in 2003.
+Slutsky produced the documentary film Standing in the Shadows of Motown.
+The film was released in 2002.
+The film expanded the scope of Slutsky's 1989 book and covered The Funk Brothers group of musicians as a whole.
+The film won several awards including two Grammys in 2003.